samir9187/Blog-Script/README.md

 1. Access the application:

-   - Open your browser and navigate to `http://localhost:3000` to view the Blog-It application.
+   - Open your browser and navigate to `http://localhost:3000` to view the Blog-Script application.

 This setup process covers cloning the repository, installing dependencies, and configuring Cloudinary for image storage.
 Make sure to follow each step carefully to ensure a smooth installation process.
 If you encounter any issues, refer to the documentation or seek help from the community.